 Changing Lives Through Music

-For more nearly 60 years, the National Repertory Orchestra, a 501(c)(3) not-for-profit, has played an important role in preparing young musicians for careers in the orchestra world, while delivering outstanding musical performances for residents and visitors in Summit County.
-Today the NRO has achieved unparalleled success and is at the forefront of the nation’s summer music festivals.
+For nearly 60 years, the National Repertory Orchestra has played an important role in preparing young musicians for professional careers while delivering outstanding musical performances for residents and visitors in Summit County.

 The National Repertory Orchestra is recognized as a national leader for preparing young musicians for future careers in music.
 Graduates are actively pursued as the most desirable candidates for placement in professional musical organizations worldwide.
 As a result, music audiences, educators, professionals, applicants and supporters are inspired to participate in the NRO’s innovative approach to educational and experiential programming.

 For symphony orchestras to survive and thrive, musicians need to be advocates for classical music in all aspects of life, especially by being active and present in their communities.
 During their summer fellowship, National Repertory Orchestra musicians take part in the NRO’s community engagement program, which prepares the musicians for an active role in the communities they will be serving, and, as important, provides free musical events for youth, the general community, and those who are under-served in Summit County, Colorado.
 Each summer, the NRO performs more than 32 free community engagement events throughout the community.